svroonland/rezilience/docs/src/main/paradox/combining_policies.md

----
-layout: docs
-title: Combining Policies
-permalink: docs/combining_policies/
----

 # Combining policies

 `rezilience` policies can be composed into one to apply several resilience strategies as one.

 A composed policy has a wider range of possible errors than an individual policy.
 This is made explicit by having to convert each policy to an instance of `Policy` by calling `.toPolicy`.
 Such a `Policy` has a slightly different signature for the `apply` method in the error type: